Skip to content

 In 2022 China started blocking seemingly random traffic (report).
 While there is no evidence they could detect Shadowsocks, the protocol ended up blocked.

-As a reponse, we added a feature to the Outline Client that allows service managers to specify in the access key a prefix to be used in the Shadowsocks initialization, which can be used to bypass the blocking in China.
+As a reponse, we added a feature to the Outline Client that allows service managers to specify a connection prefix disguise to be used in the Shadowsocks initialization, which can be used to bypass the blocking in China by making it look like a protocol that is allowed.

 Shadowsocks remains our protocol of choice because it's simple, well understood and very performant.
 Furthermore, it has an enthusiastic community of very smart people behind it.